Scholarship from death row prisoners

 RALEIGH, N.C.—Zach Osborne doesn’t have a lifetime of memories about his little sister.
 He was only 6 years old, and she was only 4, when she was raped and murdered.

 Their mother’s boyfriend was sentenced to death for the crime, and Osborne believes the memory of the murder will make him a better police officer.
-It’s a goal the rising sophomore at East Carolina University is striving to reach with help from an unlikely source—death row inmates from around the country.
+It’s a goal the rising sophomore at East Carolina University is striving to reach with help from an unlikely source—incarcerated people on death row from around the country.

-On Tuesday, Osborne, 19, will receive a $5,000 college scholarship from the group of inmates, who solicited money through their bimonthly publication, “Compassion.”
+On Tuesday, Osborne, 19, will receive a $5,000 college scholarship from the group, who solicited money through their bimonthly publication, “Compassion.”
 Including Osborne’s grant, they have given out seven scholarships worth about $27,000.

-“We would like to support him in realizing his dream of becoming an officer of the law and finding a way to prevent future violence,” wrote Dennis Skillicorn,1 a death row inmate in Missouri who is the newsletter’s editor, in the May issue.
+“We would like to support him in realizing his dream of becoming an officer of the law and finding a way to prevent future violence,” wrote Dennis Skillicorn,1 an incarcerated person on death row in Missouri who is the newsletter’s editor, in the May issue.
 “Our intent is genuine.”